- Posted: 6 June, 2019

 I’ve always heard about the Greek Islands and their beauty.
-Lately, I started hearing a lot about the Ionian Islands, and thought to myself, OK, those Islands I must see – but truth to be said, I didn’t know ANYTHING about those Islands!
+Two years ago 2017, I started hearing a lot about the Ionian Islands, and thought to myself, OK, those Islands I must see – but truth to be said, I didn’t know ANYTHING about those Islands!

-So let me start this post by telling you what I learned about Greece, the Greek Islands and the Ionian Islands.
+So let me start this post by telling you what I did before heading to Greece at the time, I first learned about Greece, the Greek Islands and the Ionian Islands.

 Alright – still don’t know much.. right?

 The Ionian Islands, closer to Albania and Italy than to Athens, are Greece’s northwest gateway to the Adriatic and the rest of Europe — they’ve had more foreign invaders and rulers (from Venice , France, Britain, Russia, Austria, and so on) than anywhere else in the country.
 The main island is Corfu (Kerkyra in Greek), with a bustling, architecturally eclectic main town and a lush, green islandscape dotted with attractions and beaches.

 The main Ionian Islands are: Corfu, Zante (Zakynthos), Paxi, Lefkada, Ithaka, Kefalonia & Kythira

 The Aegean Islands are traditionally subdivided into seven groups, from north to south: